tcosolutions/betterscan/README.md

 - Betterscan is Open Source, SonarQube also offers an open-source version, but it is missing features (For example, 12 of the supported languages are not available in the open-source offering, and more powerful dataflow features are only available in the paid versions)
 - Betterscan supports scanning only changed files (differential analysis), SonarQube does not
-- Betterscan uses also semgrep as one of the tools (without semgrep community rules, only Betterscan's custom rules)
+- Betterscan uses many tools adding up to 1,500 checks which also semgrep as one of the tools (without semgrep community rules, only Betterscan's custom rules)

-Below are semgrep's (also Betterscan advantages over SonarQube):

-"Extending Semgrep with custom rules is simple, since Semgrep rules look like the source code you’re writing.
-Writing custom rules with SonarQube is restricted to a handful of languages and requires familiarity with Java and abstract syntax trees (ASTs)."

-"Semgrep focuses on speed and ease-of-use, making analysis possible at up to 20K-100K loc/sec per rule.
-SonarQube authors report approximately 0.4K loc/sec for rulesets in production."

-Source: semgrep's website

 # Even more screenshots from scanning real projects